This is the multi-page printable view of this section. Click here to print.

 If a graph is smaller than the array cell it occupies, it is centered by default.
 The optional flags may contain 't', 'b', 'l', or 'r', indicating that the graphs should be aligned along the top, bottom, left or right, respectively.

+By default, the insertion order is determined by sorting the graphs by size, largest to smallest.
 If the optional flags contains 'u', this causes the insertion order of elements in the array to be determined by user-supplied values.
 Each component can specify its sort value by a non-negative integer using the sortv attribute.
 Components are inserted in order, starting with the one with the smallest sort value.
 If no sort value is specified, zero is used.
+The 'i' flag indicates that no sorting is done, with the graphs inserted in input order.

 18 - pagedir